 Want more details?
 Read my full guide on how to make long flights suck less.

-I look ridiculous every time I wear it, but these ugly eye masks have cutouts built in so your eyelids can flutter (normal sleeping behavior).
+I look ridiculous every time I wear it, but these ugly eye masks have cutouts built in so your eyelids can flutter (normal sleeping behavior) and memory foam padding.
 I need all the help I can get for better rest.

 Finally, an earplug designed for smaller ears so that you can fully block sound without hurting your ears.